 17. I wish I could write a song as good as Bob Dylan's "Don't Think Twice, It's Alright."

-16. I failed "Speech" class 3 times as an undergraduate at The University of Memphis.
-They only let you retake a class for a higher grade 3 times, but you still have to pass "Speech" to graduate, so I actually had to take it 4 times and I still had it as the only "F" on my transcript.
+16. I failed "Public Speaking" THREE TIMES as an undergraduate at The University of Memphis.
+They only let you retake a class for a higher grade 3 times, but you still had to pass the "Public Speaking" class to graduate, so I actually had to take it 4 times and I still had it as the only "F" on my transcript.
 People find this hard to believe, but it's true.

 15. I think my little brother might be the greatest human being I know.
 He's smart, compassionate, wickedly funny, generous, tough, loyal, and he is the first person I would call if I was in trouble.